age-killer/Electronic-invoice-document-processing/README.md

 ######### INSTALLATION #########
 1) OS - basically any Linux distro is suitable, but my tests showed that openSUSE provides better font rendering than Debian/Ubuntu (due to tight deadlines I did not have the time to investigate why).
-Due to clients' infrastructure currently 32 bit version is being deployed, but in general the OS architecture is not of importance.
-Due to its LTS openSUSE 13.1 is being used.

 2) Required software: